HarryAllen1/tsa-uploader-but-better/README.md

 	});
 ```

 Then, in your launched Chrome instance, open a new tab, visit [https://www.registermychapter.com/tsa/wa/Register.asp](https://www.registermychapter.com/tsa/wa/Register.asp), and log in.
 Then, with that tab open, run `node .`.
+The program will navigate to each user and set their events.